jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 - The default admin password for Wildfly is <code>admin123!</code>
 - The web interface address is bind by default to <code>0.0.0.0</code>
 - The management interface address is bind by default to the docker container IP address
+- There is a MySQL JBDC driver module pre-installed

 **EAP:**
 - As EAP is a non-community product, in order to build the JBoss EAP image you have to manualy add JBoss EAP ZIP file into <code>bin/</code> directory before building the JBoss EAP docker container image.
 See the [README.md](bin/README.md)